fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 ## Prerequisite

 In case of including Fusioncharts dependencies from **CDN** or **Local Files**, you can skip this step and get started with the code mentioned in the below steps.
-Before you begin, make sure your development environment includes `Node.js` and an `npm package manager`.

-> Initialize npm, install webpack locally, and install the webpack-cli.
-Make sure you run **npx webpack** command in the terminal to ensure that the build is successful.
+If you choose to install `fusioncharts` package via npm, make sure you have Node.js installed in your system.
+Make sure you have a bundler like webpack and parcel or have browserify installed in your system.
 Follow the steps mentioned [here](https://webpack.js.org/guides/getting-started/) to initialize a Javascript project through npm.

 ## Installation and including dependencies